nodenv/nodenv/README.md

 typically this is invoked by pressing <kbd>Tab</kbd> key in an interactive shell.

-- The **bash** completion script for nodenv ships with the project and gets [loaded by the `nodenv init` mechanism](#how-nodenv-hooks-into-your-shell).
+- The **Bash** completion script for nodenv ships with the project and gets [loaded by the `nodenv init` mechanism](#how-nodenv-hooks-into-your-shell).

-- The **zsh** completion script ships with the project, but needs to be added to FPATH in zsh before it can be discovered by the shell.
+- The **Zsh** completion script ships with the project, but needs to be added to FPATH in Zsh before it can be discovered by the shell.
 One way to do this would be to edit `~/.zshrc`:

   ```sh
   # assuming that nodenv was installed to `~/.nodenv`